zonArt/openlp/documentation/manual/source/alert.rst

 `Will display like this:` HNN432 left their lights on.

 If you use the same alerts on a regular basis, Save your Alert and you will have access to the alert with a click of the mouse.
-You may also click on New for a new alert or Delete an alert you do not need.
+You may also click on `New` to make a new alert or `Delete` an alert you do not need.

 When you are ready to Display your Alert you have two options.
 Clicking on Display will display the Alert and the Alert Message window will remain open.